 1. Path Dependence Locks In

 Early architecture choices become embedded in adjacent systems, team structure, and reporting lines.
 Once the business depends on them, changing them is expensive even when everyone knows they are wrong.
-Research on path dependence explains why early choices constrain later ones.
+Research on path dependence (AER, 1985) explains why early choices constrain later ones.

 AI does not neutralize path dependence — it intensifies it.
 Teams can now build on top of flawed foundations much faster, adding more code, more integrations, and more dependencies before anyone pauses to question the base layer.
 The apparent productivity gain is real in the short term.
 The lock-in cost grows underneath it.